melodyogonna/Preferental-ratelimitter/readme.md

-# Preferental rate limiting service
+# Token-Bucket rate limiting service

 This is a service that allows you to set a request API limit for users based on their API key.